danielvartan/actverse/.github/CONTRIBUTING.md

 ### Propose an idea 💡

 Have an idea for a new `actstudio` feature?
-Take a look at the [documentation][website] and [discussion list][discussion] to see if it isn't included or suggested yet.
+Take a look at the [documentation][website] and [discussion list][discussions] to see if it isn't included or suggested yet.
 If not, suggest your idea as an [discussion on GitHub][new_discussion].
 While we can't promise to implement your idea, it helps to:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible.